atomjump/atomjumpcom-content-only/messaging-user-guide.md

 To meet someone, you are best to send other people a URL of the AtomJump forum (on AtomJump.com you can click the share icon) and tell them to click on the camera.
 You’ll find more instructions at Jitsi. https://jitsi.org/user-faq/

-Note: These video forums are public, and while you must accept new users before they join, after this you should be cautious with what you show other people.
-If you want privacy here, you should choose an obscure forum name.
+Note: These video forums are public, unless you are on a private forum, and while you must accept new users before they join, after this you should be cautious with what you show other people.
+If you want privacy here, you should start a one-off session, or purchase a private forum.

 Alternative Method: While you should be able to click through to the video forum on most platforms, some platforms e.g. particularly iPads / Internet Explorer, you can alternatively run the desktop / app directly, and enter the forum name.
-For AtomJump.com pages the forum name will be ‘aj-ajps_’ followed by the subdomain.
+For AtomJump.com pages the forum name will be ‘aj-[a unique code]-ajps_’ followed by the subdomain.
 You can also find this by looking at the address of the video link, after the last ‘/’.

 ## To Name Yourself
 Click ‘Settings’ in the bottom left corner.
 Write your name into ‘Your Name’ and click ‘Save Settings’.
 You don’t need a full account, but if you want to receive notifications when you get a private message, you will need one (see below).